 - Consequently, practicing Square Breathing several times daily will help teens become calmer and more relaxed.

-One of the most important back-to-school tips: Communicate with your child.
+5. One of the most important back-to-school tips for parents: Communicate with your child.

 When talking with your teen, it’s helpful to pay attention to their nonverbal communication, as well as what they say.
 Often, the words that come out of our mouths aren’t expressing the emotions that really underlie them.
 Pay close attention not only to the content of a conversation, but also to your teen’s body language and tone.

-Newport Academy’s teen treatment programs can help teens recover from the anxiety issues, collective trauma, and situational depression catalyzed by the pandemic.
-In addition, our programs incorporate specialized academic and life skills components that support adolescents to regain lost ground in terms of social-emotional learning, executive function, and specific subject areas.
+Newport Academy’s clinical model provides specialized treatment for teen anxiety.
+In addition, because teen anxiety in school typically impacts students’ overall growth and development, we support them to regain lost ground in social-emotional learning, executive function, and specific subject areas.
 Contact us today to learn more.

 Am J Clin Nutr.
 2015 Aug;102(2):454-63.